Gemma Jones (sailor)

 Gemma Jones (born 7 January 1994) is a New Zealand sailor.

 Sailing career

-Jones represented New Zealand at the 2012 and 2013 International Sailing Federation youth world championships, competing in the 420 and SL 16 catamaran classes.
+Jones represented New Zealand at the 2012 and 2013 International Sailing Federation youth world championships, competing in the 420 and SL 16 catamaran (5th place) classes.

-At the 2016 Summer Olympics, Jones competed alongside Jason Saunders in the Nacra 17 event.
-Jones and Saunders finished fourth in the 2015 Nacra World Championships.
+At the 2016 Summer Olympics, Jones competed alongside Jason Saunders in the Nacra 17 event finishing 4th and winning the medal race.
+Jones was the youngest and only female helm in the top 10 medal race at the Games.
+Jones and Saunders had multiple top 5 finishes at key international events.
+They finished fifth at the 2014 Nacra World Championships and fourth in the 2015 and 2017 Nacra World Championships, and 2nd at the 2018 European Championships.
+Jones was crew in the 2023 Ocean Race VO65 Sprint Series on the winning yacht WindWhisper.
+Jones is a crew member of the 2024 NZ Women's Americas Cup Team.

 Personal life

 Her father, Murray, was an America's Cup sailor.
-He has won the Americas Cup 5 times and has been inducted into the Hall of Fame.
+He has won the Americas Cup 6 times and has been inducted into the Hall of Fame.
 Her mother Jan Shearer is a triple Olympian who won a silver medal at the 1992 Games in Barcelona in the 470 W Yachting Class.